 However, those few UFC fighters who have fought at the top of the sport for years and avoided racking up losses are truly in a class of their own.
 That is why Jones is a one-of-a-kind talent in having just one loss on his record after 27 fights — 21 of those came inside the Octagon.

 Jones’ lone defeat came via disqualification in a 2009 fight he was dominating.
 Unfortunately for him, some pretty questionable work by referee Steve Mazzagatti in his fight with Matt Hamill is the only thing that’s stopped “Bones” from being undefeated today.

 To date, Jones has racked up 20 wins inside the Octagon, against some of the best light heavyweight fighters of all time.
-Eight of those 20 wins are against men that have held major MMA championships during their careers.
-Six of those individuals had UFC gold, and in five of those fights against championship-level competition “Bones” ended his foes night’s early.
+Eight of those 20 wins are against men who have held major MMA championships during their careers.
+Six of those individuals had UFC gold, and in five of those fights against championship-level competition “Bones” ended his foe’s night early.